Akkermansia muciniphila

 • Functional food and beverages

-• Intestinal barrier strengthening and immune regulation products
+• Gut barrier support and immune modulation

 Lwhk Akkermansia Muciniphila 2